Wonjun-Han/DotProduct_FP4/README.md

 ## 📌 Overview

 This project implements a **custom floating-point MAC unit** using the MXFP4 format from the OCP Microscaling (MX) specification.
-The system consists of the following key pipeline modules:
+The system consists of the following key pipeline modules

 - `FieldExtractor`: Parses 4-bit MXFP4 input into sign, exponent, mantissa
 - `Multiplier`: Performs 256-element parallel MXFP4 × MXFP4 multiplication